-According to manufacturer specifications [31], the power requirements of the WaveLAN card are those shown in table 1, column 2.
-Column 3 in table 1 shows the power requirements measured during our experiments without any power management.
+According to specifications from the manufacturer [18], the power requirements of the WaveLAN card are those shown in Table 1, Column 2.
+Column 3 in Table 1 shows the power requirements measured during our experiments without any power management.
 The measurements for receive mode were taken while the computer was idle, which implied no extra disk or CPU activity.
 As mentioned earlier, the power consumption for transmission includes any incidental CPU and hard disk power consumed to effect communication.
 It is interesting to note that the transmitter is rarely at full power for long periods of time.
 We observe that our measurements of the power required while the device is in either mode are very close to the documented specification.